HomeScalp MicropigmentationServicesBlogReviewsAboutContact

 The problem: At 23, you get a slick side part trying to look "professional" for your first job.
 You look like you're trying to be 45.
 Colleagues perceive you as lacking confidence in your youth.

-Mistake #4: Ignoring Your Hair Type (34%)
+Mistake #4: Ignoring Your Hair Type

 The problem: You see a textured crop on Instagram, bring the photo to a cheap barbershop, they cut it the same way.
 But you have straight fine hair and the model had thick wavy hair.
 Your cut looks flat and lifeless.

-Mistake #5: Using Wrong Products or No Products (52%)
+Mistake #5: Using the Wrong Product or No Product

 The problem: You get a great textured crop that your barber styled perfectly.
 Next morning, you have no idea how to recreate it.
 You use gel (wrong product) or nothing (looks unstyled).
 The cut fails.

 ✓ The fix: Ask your barber which products to use and how to apply them.
 Generally: matte clay/paste for texture, pomade for shine/slick styles, mousse for volume.
 Apply to damp hair, blow dry with fingers for volume, then style.
-Practice 3 mornings—it becomes automatic.
+Practice 3 mornings - it becomes automatic.

-Mistake #6: Going to Different Barbers Every Time (36%)
+Mistake #6: Going to Different Barbers Every Time

 The problem: You bounce between Great Clips, local barbershops, and whoever's cheapest.
 Each barber interprets your request differently.
 You never get consistency.
 Some cuts are great, some are disasters.